barbaradalmaso/JHU-Genomic-Data-Science/3. Python for Genomic Data Science/Quiz 4.md

 Which of the following statements is True for any value of the list mylist after the execution of both versions of code?
 * The value of the result variable is the same, but the variable d is different.
-* Version 2 is not computing the result variable correctly. **XXX**
+* Version 2 is not computing the result variable correctly.
 * Both the result and d variables have the same value.
-* Neither Version 1 or Version 2 are computing the value of the result variable correctly. **XXX**
+* Neither Version 1 or Version 2 are computing the value of the result variable correctly.
 ```
-Answer:  Version 2 is not computing the result variable correctly.
+Answer:  The value of the result variable is the same, but the variable d is different.
 ```

 ## Question 9